Contents

 Flower photos

-Coreopsis can be either annual or perennial, depending on the species.
-Many commonly grown coreopsis, such as large-flowered tickseed and threadleaf coreopsis, are perennials that return each year (especially in USDA Zones 4-9).
-These perennials often live for several years but may be somewhat short-lived, declining after 3-5 years if not divided and renewed.
-Other types, like Coreopsis tinctoria (also known as plains coreopsis), are annuals that complete their life cycle in one season.
-Annual coreopsis will readily self-sow seeds, so they can appear year after year even though the original plants do not survive the winter.
-In colder climates, gardeners sometimes grow perennial varieties as annuals if the plants are not winter-hardy in their zone.
-Overall, the genus includes both annual and perennial types – it is important to identify the specific kind to know whether it will survive winter or need replanting each year.
+Coreopsis can be annual or perennial, depending on the species.
+Many popular garden types, including large-flowered tickseed and threadleaf coreopsis, are perennials that return each year in USDA Zones 4 to 9.
+These perennials can be a bit short-lived, often fading after 3 to 5 years if they are not divided and renewed.
+Other types, such as Coreopsis tinctoria (plains coreopsis), are annuals that finish in one season.
+Annual coreopsis often self-sow, so you may see plants return even though the originals do not survive winter.
+In colder climates, gardeners sometimes treat perennials as annuals if they are not hardy in that zone.
+The key is the specific species or cultivar you are growing.

 Interesting tips